scopplestone/Recipes/docs/noodles/spaetzle.md

 1. Step

     When the water is boiling, fill the Spätzle press with dough and place over the pot and sqeeze into the water.
-    Remove the pot from the heat and stir the Spätzle slowly for them to cook evenly and prevent lumping, which takes abount 30 seconds.
+    Remove the pot from the heat and stir the Spätzle slowly for them to cook evenly and prevent lumping, which takes abount 30 to 60 seconds.
     Place the hot Spätzle in the cold water to quench them.
     Remove quickly from the cold water and place in a bowl with a drainage or place them in a sieve to remove excess water before placing them in a bowl.

 1. Step

-    Bring the hot water to a boil and repeat the previous step until the dough is completely used up.
+    Bring the hot water to a boil again and repeat the previous step until the dough is used up.
     The hot water is consumed over time, so add a little water from time to time.
+    Similarly, the cold water is heated up over time, so replace it with fresh cold water when it becomes too warm.